jcanseco/.dotfiles.old/README.md

 ## Symlinks

+After cloning the repository, first start by creating the appropriate symlinks.

-Recall: symbolic links can be created using the following command:
+Recall: symlinks can be created using the following command:

 ```
 ln -s <path to actual file> <path to symlink>